Offshore wind farm

 German North Sea

 BARD Offshore I is a 400MW offshore wind farm, its construction began in March 2010.
 The project is located around 100km north-west of Borkum Island in the North Sea, covering an area of about 60 square kilometres.

-The offshore wind farm will be installed with a total of 80 Bard 5.0 wind turbines, capable of serving the energy needs of up to 400,000 households.
-It will result in annual cut down of 452,061t of CO2 emissions.
-The project is expected to be complete by 2013.
+The offshore wind farm is installed with a total of 80 Bard 5.0 wind turbines, capable of serving the energy needs of up to 400,000 households.

 The project is owned by SudWestStrom Windpark (70%) and KNK Ocean Breeze (30%).
-BARD Engineering is the developer.
+BARD Engineering developed the wind farm.

-The foundation of each turbine weighs 239t and is a tri-pile structure, consisting of three pylons and one transition piece.
-Each pylons weighs 72t.
+The foundation of each turbine weighs 239t and is a tri-pile structure consisting of three pylons and one transition piece.
+Each pylon weighs 72t.
 The ancillary structures weigh 23t.

 The piles are 90m high and are laid 40m underwater, with a further 30m inserted into the seabed.
 The hub height of the turbines above water is about 90m.
 The rotor blades measure 122m in diameter.

 The turbines were installed using several jack-up barges, such as the Barges Windlift, JB 115, JB 117 and Thor.

 The crews at the project site were transported and provided offshore access by Amplemann system, which is a self-stabilising platform attached to the VOS Sympathy vessel.

 The turbine installation was completed one month ahead of the planned timeline.